cflewis/wowspyder/README.markdown

 To Do
 =====
 * Actually finishing to an alpha stage.
-* Better hiding of private methods.
 * Better documentation, both for users and docstrings for developers.
-* Get the right levels assigned to the logging.
 * Handle all the character sheet things.
 * <strike>Work on preventing bad use of the script... is it possible to add related stuff lazily, so it doesn't cascade through?
-Perhaps this is achieved my moving the cascading calls (like Team->Character->Guild) to repeated calls via the actual object instead. team.get_guild which would do the DB check and downloading itself.</strike> This is really trying to prevent using the Arena access... downloading teams, characters and even guilds should really be OK.
+Perhaps this is achieved my moving the cascading calls (like Team->Character->Guild) to repeated calls via the actual object instead. team.get_guild which would do the DB check and downloading itself.</strike> This is really trying to prevent using the Arena access... downloading teams, characters is OK.
+Downloading guilds is iffy, so it has the get\_characters clause on it.
+I should just put that on the arena.

 --
 [Chris Lewis](http://chris.to)